Skip to main content

 • Conference scraper for event-based prospecting

-Pricing: Starts at $500/month (Starter) with full signal access.
-Growth plan at $1,500/month adds the SDR dashboard and expanded actions.
+Pricing: $99/user/month with full signal access.
+Standard plan at $1,500/month adds the SDR dashboard and expanded actions.
 No per-signal fees.

 Integrations: Salesforce, HubSpot, major email providers, LinkedIn, Slack